Diplomatic Security Special Agent

 - A current completed, signed, and dated Minimum Qualifications Checklist.
 A Minimum Qualifications Checklist from a prior announcement will not be accepted.

 - A two page typed (double-spaced) narrative Statement of Interest that discusses your background, personal interests, and your motivation for joining the Foreign Service, and your motivation for becoming a Diplomatic Security Special Agent.

 - Completed and signed DSS Physical Readiness Test Self Certification Evaluation Form.
 Physical readiness forms from other agencies will not be accepted.

 - Official college or university transcript(s) confirming award of degree(s) or the date a degree will be awarded.
 An “unofficial” copy of the transcript(s) may be used pending issuance of the official documentation.
 Applicants who are successful in this examination process are reminded that an official transcript is required to complete their official file.

 For applicants at or above the age of 37, you must also submit the following proof of veteran’s preference to receive consideration:

-Specifically, if claiming 5 point veteran’s preference, you must submit a VA letter or disability determination from a branch of the Armed Forces (or documentation of Purple Heart, if applicable) AND a SF-15 (Application for 10 point veteran preference).
+If claiming 10-point veteran’s preference, you must submit a VA letter or disability determination from a branch of the Armed Forces (or documentation of Purple Heart, if applicable) AND a form SF-15 (Application for 10 point veteran preference).